-For the first twenty minutes Wrong Place, Wrong Time is a heist film with a rather confusing plot.
+For the first twenty minutes, Wrong Place, Wrong Time is a heist film with a rather confusing plot.
 There’s a robbery of actual cash, but then there’s a twist involving banking information for hidden and laundered cartel, mob and government money.
 This apparently requires a second heist, which happens off-screen.
-Once they break into the house and find a family and a pair of mute, tied and shackled women things take a turn for the strange.
-Unfortunately, it’s a slow, gradual turn and we get a lot of tough-guy talk, arguing and accusations of who double-crossed who before Wrong Place, Wrong Time finally turns.
+Once they break into the house and find a family and a pair of mute, tied and shackled women, things take a turn for the strange.
+Unfortunately, it’s a slow, gradual turn, and we get a lot of tough-guy talk, arguing and accusations of whom double-crossed who before Wrong Place, Wrong Time finally turns.

 Timothy McKinney (No Chance, Intruders) gives an effective performance as the creature’s human form.
 Unfortunately, he’s barely in the film.
 On the other side, Sage (Franziska Schissler, Soul Hunters) is the least evil of the bunch.
 But that’s not enough to make her anyone we really care about.

-Wrong Place, Wrong Time is Price’s best film, but that’s not saying that it’s a good film.
+Wrong Place, Wrong Time is Price’s best film, but that’s not to say that it’s a good film.
 There are some gory deaths, most of which are pulled off nicely.
 The creature outfit, while obviously a latex suit, is better than what we get in most films like this.